What is Dremio Cloud?

 Data engineers can use the intuitive UI to quickly provision new views and metrics without ETL work.

 Data scientists benefit from Sonar’s native Arrow Flight interface, enabling high-throughput data access from data science tools and programming languages like Python.

-Sonar also breaks down data silos and enables queries on data that is not only in a lakehouse, but in databases and data warehouses, across Amazon Web Services (AWS), and on-premises.
+Sonar also breaks down data silos and enables queries on data that is not only in a lakehouse, but in databases and data warehouses, across your cloud provider services, and on-premises.

 Dremio Arctic consists of two primary services: (1) a metadata service that enables you to manage data as code and (2) a data optimization service (coming soon) that automates Iceberg table maintenance operations to ensure high-performance access to the data.